-Acute care leaders provide required workplace training to your health care support workers and provide support to your care team, patients and families.
+Acute care leaders provide required workplace training to health care support workers and provide support to care teams, patients and families.

 As part of the Health Care Access Program, acute care leaders provide workplace orientation and training for their health care support workers before they begin their formal educational training.

 Training and orientation for your worksite care team, patients and families is also an essential part of supporting the success of the Health Career Access Program.

 Providing orientation to your health care support workers